KylerBesher/diehl_construction_demo/src/pages/index.md

   title: About Us
   image: /img/team.png
   description: >
     Diehl Construction is a family-owned and operated business, deeply committed to our local communities in Salina, Abilene, Lindsborg, and Concordia.
-Beginning business in 1975, we have dedicated nearly 50 years to serving our neighbors with expert foundation repair and waterproofing services.
+Starting in 1975, we have dedicated nearly 50 years to serving our neighbors with expert foundation repair and waterproofing services.
 Our focus is on providing lasting, high-quality solutions that meet your needs.
 We take genuine pride in our work, ensuring every job is done right.
-For us, it's not just about completing a project, it's about building trust and satisfaction within our community.
-Your peace of mind and satisfaction are our top priorities.
+    At Diehl Construction, we don’t just aim to complete a project; we strive to exceed your expectations and build lasting relationships.
+Our dedication to quality, integrity, and customer satisfaction sets us apart as Kansas’ premier foundation repair and waterproofing company.

 intro:
   blurbs:
     - image: /img/foundation_repair.jpeg
+      icon: 'foundation'
+      name: 'Foundation Repair'
       text: >
-        We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
-We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
-Check our post or contact us directly for current availability.
+        We provide comprehensive foundation repair services using advanced techniques to ensure your home's stability and safety.
+Contact us for a consultation and learn how we can help protect your investment.
     - image: /img/waterproofing.jpeg
+      icon: 'waterproofing'
+      name: 'Waterproofing'
       text: >
-        We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
-No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop.
+        Our expert waterproofing solutions safeguard your property from water damage.
+Discover our range of services designed to keep your home dry and secure.
+Reach out to us to learn more.
     - image: /img/dirt_work.jpeg
+      icon: 'dirtworking'
+      name: 'Dirt Work'
       text: >
-        Love a great cup of coffee, but never knew how to make one?
-Bought a fancy new Chemex but have no clue how to use it?
-Don't worry, we’re here to help.
-You can schedule a custom 1-on-1 consultation with our baristas to learn anything you want to know about coffee roasting and brewing.
-        Email us or call the store for details.
+        From excavation to grading, our dirt work services are tailored to meet your project's needs.
+Whether you're preparing for construction or landscaping, we have the expertise to get the job done right.
     - image: /img/egress_windows.jpeg
+      icon: 'windows'
+      name: 'Egress Windows'
       text: >
-        We believe that good coffee has the power to bring people together.
-        That’s why we decided to turn a corner of our shop into a cozy meeting space where you can hang out with fellow coffee lovers and learn about coffee making techniques.
-All of the artwork on display there is for sale.
-The full price you pay goes to the artist.
+        Enhance safety and natural light in your basement with our professional egress window installation services.
+Get in touch with us to explore your options and improve your home's livability.

   heading: What we offer
   description: >
     Kaldi is the ultimate spot for coffee lovers who want to learn about their